CarloNicolini/carlonicolini.github.io/sections/science/_posts/2019-06-17-Coding-puzzles.md

 {% endhighlight %}

 The logic here is that the third, second and first largest value are shifting up in the hierarchy, during the loop iteration.
-Any other problem involving the $n$-th largest or smallest element can be solved with this method.
+Any other problem involving the $$n$$-th largest or smallest element can be solved with this method.

 # 3. Find duplicate characters in a given string
 Objective: Given a string, write an algorithm to find all the duplicate characters in the string and print its count.